pytchlang/pytch-tutorials/catch-apple/tutorial.md

 {{< commit add-empty-Bowl >}}

-You will get an error if you try to run this now **\[TODO: The error is pretty unhelpful, too: "bad input", with a reference to a line just beyond the end of the code.
-How big of a job would it be to make Skulpt be more helpful?\]**, because we haven't said anything at all about the _Bowl_.
+You will get an error if you try to run this now — then click back to this _Tutorial_ tab.
+The problem is that we haven't said anything at all about the _Bowl_.
 We'll do that now, by saying what the bowl should look like.

 ### Add a costume for the Sprite